dru18/CheckFile/README.md

   `cd CheckFile`

-- Run the *install.sh* file to install the program 'install.sh' automatically.
+- Run the *install.sh* file to install the script 'install.sh' automatically.

   `sudo bash install.sh`

-- **Done!** Now you can call the program by typing name in the terminal
+- **Done!** Now you are ready to search any file or directory using this script.
+Here are some examples for you.

   `checkfile regularfile`